rileyschenck/website/_posts/2023-07-07-Tucker-GPT.md

 I will take you step by step through the process of how I built the angry Tucker bot.
 You can follow along and run all the code yourself using [the Jupyter Notebook version of this post.](https://github.com/rileyschenck/tuckercarlson/blob/main/tucker_generator.ipynb)

 ### First, a quick overview:
 Using LangChain, Pinecone, and Chat-GPT to query any document or set of documents is actually remarkably easy.
-The web scraping I did to just get the transcripts of Carlson's monologues was the most complicated bit of coding in this process BY FAR.
+The web scraping I did to just get the transcripts of Carlson's monologues was the most complicated bit of coding in this process by far.
 The transcripts were scraped from Fox News' website for [a class project that looked at different methods of analyzing and comparing the topics covered in Carlson's and Rachel Maddow's shows](https://rileyschenck.github.io/website/DC-Tucker-Maddow/) and cover a period from November 27, 2018 to March 16, 2023.
 I show the code below for how I scraped the transcripts using Selenium and Beautiful Soup.
 Feel free to skip over that section if you want to get straight to the nitty gritty of how to use LangChain and Pinecone to query the transcripts (or your own document) with Chat-GPT.

 Steps:
 1. Scrape the transcripts.